Supreme Court seems favorable to Biden administration over efforts to combat social media posts

 “Do you know how often the FBI makes those calls?”
 Barrett asked, suggesting they happen frequently.

-The court's decision in this and other social media cases could set standards for free speech in the digital age.
+Justice Brett Kavanaugh also signaled that a ruling for the states would mean that “traditional, everyday communications would suddenly be deemed problematic.”

+The case Monday was among several the court is considering that affect social media companies in the context of free speech.
 Last week, the court laid out standards for when public officials can block their social media followers.
 Less than a month ago, the court heard arguments over Republican-passed laws in Florida and Texas that prohibit large social media companies from taking down posts because of the views they express.

 The cases over state laws and the one that was argued Monday are variations on the same theme, complaints that the platforms are censoring conservative viewpoints.